 - MILK: This recipe uses 2% milk, and helps keep the cake moist.

-- HOT WATER: Boiling hot water is used in the chocolate icing and helps make the icing consistency smooth.
+- HOT WATER: Boiling hot water is used in the chocolate ganache and helps make the ganache consistency smooth.

 See the recipe card below for the ingredient measurements.